dadomingues/datasciencecoursera/getdata-week3/README.md

 6. The functions inside the script read the tables in the ".txt" files inside the "UCI HAR Dataset" folder, combine and merge to generate a tidy dataset.
 7. When the script finish the execution, you will get a tidyDataSet.txt in your work directory.

+Read the CookBook to get the output columns.